 What will the status reports look like?

 What does the customer want to see on the weekly status report?
-What do you want to show them?
-I usually like to suggest including upcoming tasks, tasks in progress, and tasks just finished as well as some issues, discussion points, budget health, and resource forecast.
-What do you or your customer want to see?
-Kickoff is the time to discuss that.
+Include upcoming tasks, in-progress tasks, and recently finished tasks, along with issues, discussion points, budget health, and resource forecast.
+Kickoff is the time to discuss these elements.

 What will testing look like?